by Texas Homesteader ~

 Empty Canister Use In The Garden

-And I’ve used them in the garden as EcoBricks too.
+And I’ve used repurposed coffee cans in my raised beds too as EcoBricks.
 That’s where you take an empty container and pack it tightly with non-recyclable trash before putting the lid back on.

 In the garden I’ve used the resulting EcoBricks in the bottom of my large galvanized trough raised-bed planters.